behas/lucene-skos/README.md

         </doc>
     </add>

-Now a search for "arms" or "weapons" returns the indexed document in the result list because the SKOS URI http://www.ukat.org.uk/thesaurus/concept/859 has been expanded by terms defined in the vocabulary.
+Now a search for "subject:arms" or "subject:weapons" returns the indexed document in the result list because the SKOS URI http://www.ukat.org.uk/thesaurus/concept/859 has been expanded by terms defined in the vocabulary.

 ## UC2: Label-based term expansion